samantarayprasantkumar/Project-Info-Spreading/README.md

 Which means, the probability of forwarding a message decays with time (e.g. Let p=P(forwarding message). lim (t->t_0) p = c, with c in R+

+Network:

+Our modell will be based on data we'll collect on facebook.
+So our dataset consist of a list of all friends Yi of X (person of interest), and for each friend Yi, there is another list of all friends Zyi of Yi.

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions

+- What is the behavior of the information flow under given conditions. (e.g. tatletales)
+- What are the conditions the informations stops before everone received it.
+-

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

+Theoretical Goal:

+We'd liek to show that the spreading stongly depends on only a few people (concepts of bottlenecks, tatletates)

+Pracitcal Goal:

+Our goal is to implement the model graphically.
+So that one can watch the information spread in the network.

 (What are the answers to the above questions that you expect to find before starting your research?)